 The combined company now owns or controls many of the popular names in eyeglasses that Canadians know and shop from, including LensCrafters, Sunglasses Hut, and Pearle Vision.
-They also own or licence many other eyewear brands, including Prada, Oakley, Armani or Tiffany and Co.
+They also own or license many other eyewear brands, including Prada, Oakley, Armani or Tiffany and Co.

 Essentially, the company tries to own a piece of everything to do with a pair of glasses.
-The merger of Essilor and Luxottica also stopped the two companies from competing each other in their previous core businesses — Luxottica in making frames, and Essilor in making lenses.
+The merger of Essilor and Luxottica also stopped the two companies from competing with each other in their previous core businesses — Luxottica in making frames, and Essilor in making lenses.

 European Union regulators approved the merger on a similar principle.
 Despite receiving complaints that there could be negative effects on competition, the deal was deemed OK because essentially, each company primarily operated in related, but not directly competitive fields — the lenses versus the frames.